POLAR FITNESS HEART RATE MONITOR

 Steps

 1. 1Find your resting heart rate as soon as you wake up.
 You can do this by counting your pulse for one minute while still in bed.
-You may average your heart rate over three mornings to obtain your average resting heart rate (RHR)
+You may average your heart rate over three mornings to obtain your average resting heart rate (RHR).

-Add the three readings together, and divide that number by three to get the RHR.
+number by three to get the RHR.
 For example,

 (62 + 65 + 63) / 3= 63.